ansible/awx/docs/prompting.md

 if `ask_variables_on_launch` is true, users can provide any variables in extra_vars.

-_(supported, but deprecated)_ Prompting enablement for several types of credentials is controlled by a single field.
-On launch, multiple types of credentials can be provided in their respective fields inside of `credential`, `vault_credential`, and `extra_credentials`.
-Providing credentials that require password input from the user on launch is allowed, and the password must be provided along-side the credential, of course.
+Prompting enablement for all types of credentials is controlled by `ask_credential_on_launch`.
+Clients can manually provide a list of credentials of any type, but only 1 of _each_ type, in `credentials` on a POST to the launch endpoint.

-If the job is being spawned using a saved launch configuration, all credential types are managed by a many-to-many relationship called `credentials` relative to the launch configuration object.
+If the job is being spawned by a saved launch configuration (such as a schedule), credentials are managed by the many-to-many relationship `credentials` relative to the launch configuration object.
 The credentials in this relationship will either add to the job template's credential list, or replace a credential in the job template's list if it is the same type.